2025 Candidates

 Candidate for Selectman

-B.A. and M.A. in U.S. History from Trinity College
+• B.A. and M.A. in U.S. History from Trinity College, Phi Beta Kappa

-✓ FUTURE FOCUS: In order to enhance East Haddam’s quality of life, the town must develop medium and long range plans for its future.
-Economic development, fiscal stability, preservation of community character, and efficient infrastructure maintenance do not just happen by accident.
-The development of goals, and most importantly the implementation of those goals, will be a priority for me if elected.
+1) Future Focus: Economic development, fiscal stability, preservation of community character and efficient infrastructure maintenance do not happen by accident.
+The development and implementation of long range goals will be a key priority for me.

 Learn more about Tom!